justinlaicy926/justinlaicy926.github.io/_posts/2022-04-26-Scraping-IMDB-for-the-Second-Best-TV-Show-Ever.md

 Unsurprisingly, *The Wire* itself shares the most amount of actors with *The Wire*.
 We'll be focusing on the runner-ups.

-There appears to be a tie among *Homicide: Life on the Street*, *Law & Order: Special Victims Unit*, and *After Once Upon a Time*.
-And at least two of them are also of the same genre.
+There appears to be a tie among *Homicide: Life on the Street*, *Law & Order*, and *Law & Order: Special Victims Unit*.
+All of them are of the same genre.

 Here is an visualization of the shared actor scenarios with *The Wire*.
 Notice how most shows on the plot share very few actors with *The Wire*.
-It is an indication of David Simon's choice of cast members: he prefers actors that organically resemble their roles to big-name household stars.
+It is an indication of David Simon's choice of cast members: he prefers actors that organically resemble their roles to big-names.
 He worked with people having little or no acting experience but an actual background on the Baltimore streets.

 ```python